LaurieLBaker/coa-community-engaged-ds/content/outputs/energy-project/index.md

 ## Acknowledgements

-Thanks to: David Gibson and Nicole Grohoski, the director of energy and energy project manager at COA Laurie Baker, CEDS Instructor Nicolo Mega, Arduino monitor designer and producer Flavio Leccese, rduinoiot developer
+Thanks to: David Gibson and Nicole Grohoski the director of energy and energy project manager at COA; Laurie Baker, CEDS Instructor; Nicolo Mega, Arduino monitor designer and producer; Flavio Leccese, rduinoiot developer